hrgdavor/java-hipster-ioc/README.md

-# java-hipster-ioc
+# java-hipster-ioc (well, maybe not IOC, but something similar)

-Pragmatic IOC, lightweight and fast to build.
+Some goals (ATM it guides development, and list will change as code settles a bit)
 - No discovery at runtime
 - items that are discovered written into actual Java code to be compiled
 - generates less code and aims to be readable